 A variety of consultation times are available including some Saturday and after-hours appointments.

 Counselling services are not normally claimable through health insurance.
 Some claims may be made with certain health funds in “extra cover” when claimed as part of the “lifestyle” category.
 Some industries, companies and government departments are willing to contribute to your counselling.
-To find out just ask your HR department or read the company policy.
+To find out more, just ask your HR department or read the company policy.

-This Cancellation Policy also enables us to keep costs to a minimum and make times available for other clients.
+This policy is representative of the industry standards within the Counselling profession.This policy also enables us to keep costs to a minimum and make times available to other clients.Your understanding is appreciated.

 If after reading this you are still unsure if counselling is right for you then give us a call for a free 15 minute no obligation chat.

 Discover the power of Intensive Couples Coaching and take your love to the next level!
 Unlock the tools you need to communicate more effectively, deepen your connection, and build a stronger, happier relationship.

 The Intensive Couples Coaching sessions are available to book on weekdays or weekends.
 Don’t let time stand in the way of a happier and more fulfilling relationship.
 Take the first step towards a brighter future today!

 Book now by calling Paul on 0432 071 005 or email email@example.com